STAND. COM. REP. NO. 363

 State of Hawaii

-Your Committee on Energy and Environment, to which was referred S.B.
-No. 466 entitled:
+Your Committees on Agriculture and Environment and Higher Education, to which was referred S.B.
+No. 261 entitled:

-As affirmed by the record of votes of the members of your Committee on Energy and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 466, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 466, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Higher Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 261 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.

 MIKE GABBARD, Chair